-** Make sure that the most active bidders get preferred seating.
+** Make sure the most active bidders get preferred seating.
 You might also offer them complimentary early or VIP considerations as part of their admission.

 ** Hire an auctioneer with experience doing fundraising auctions.
 Get names and contact information from other non-profits that have held successful charity auctions.
 Fundraisers are not like ordinary auctions where you want to move merchandise as fast as possible to bidders looking for bargains.
 They're conducted very differently, and experienced specialty auctioneers know how to do that.
-A skilled charity event auctioneer can make a huge difference in the bottom line.
+A skilled charity fundraiser auctioneer can make a substantial difference in an auction's bottom line.

-** Your auctioneer should have a sense of humor, be able to excite an audience, present and describe each artist and item in an informed manner, encourage competition among bidders, spend time presenting and describing each item, and convince bidders to be extra generous on behalf of the causes that your organization represents.
+** Your auctioneer should have a sense of humor, be able to excite an audience, present and describe each artist and item in an informed manner, encourage competition among bidders, entice extra bidding, and be capable of convincing bidders to be especially generous on behalf of the causes your organization represents.

-** Make sure the auctioneer has notes describing each work of art and listing significant accomplishments of the artist who created it.
+** Make sure the auctioneer has concise notes describing each work of art and listing significant accomplishments of the artist who created it.
 Well described and presented art sells for more money than poorly described art.
 Keep descriptions and buildup brief however, and not so detailed that they begin to lose bidders' attention.

 ** Display each piece of art as prominently as possible and with sufficient space between each piece.
 The better the art looks in its surroundings, the higher bidders tend to bid.
 This is especially true for live auction items.
 Use quality easels, white gloves, clean white walls, well-spaced partitions, table skirts, pedestals, professional lighting, and whatever other embellishments you have on hand to enhance the dramatic impact of the art.

-** Make sure bidders can find out about any artist whose art they want to bid on.
-The more informed bidders are and the more comfortable they feel about bidding, the higher they tend to bid.
+** Make sure bidders can easily find out more about any artist whose art they want to bid on.
+The more information buyers have access to, the more comfortable they feel about bidding and the higher they tend to bid.